 Where are jobs advertised?

-Information about job vacancies are posted in the Human Resources Department, distributed to all County departments via interoffice memorandum, in addition to being sent to the local Employment Security Commission.
+Information about job vacancies are posted in the Human Resources Department, distributed to all County departments via interoffice memorandum, in addition to being sent to the local Division of Workforce Solutions.
 Selected vacancies are published in The Sylva Herald and shared with other community agencies, other newspapers and/or professional publications.

-Please note that vacant positions in the Jackson County Health Department and Jackson County Department of Social Services are advertised by said departments and listed with the local Employment Security Commission and not listed on this page.
+Please note that vacant positions in the Jackson County Health Department and Jackson County Department of Social Services are advertised by said departments and listed with the local Division of Workforce Solutions and not listed on this page.

 How can I apply for an open position?

-Complete and submit a State Application to the Jackson County Human Resources Department or the Sylva ESC Office.
+Complete and submit a State Application to the Jackson County Human Resources Department or the Sylva Division of Workforce Solutions.
 (Applications are available for download below and paper copies are available upon request.)
 Resumes are not accepted in place of applications; however resumes are accepted in addition to a completed application.

 Jackson County Human Resources